Monte Rio, California

-Monte Rio (Spanish: Monte Río, meaning "River Mountain") is a census-designated place (CDP) in Sonoma County, California along the Russian River near the Pacific Ocean.
+Monte Rio (Spanish: Monte Río, meaning "River Mountain") is a census-designated place (CDP) in Sonoma County, California, along the Russian River near the Pacific Ocean.
 The town of Guerneville lies northeast of Monte Rio, and Jenner is to the west.
-The population was 1,152 at the 2010 census, up from 1,104 at the 2000 census.
-Bohemian Grove is located in Monte Rio.
+The population was 1,080 at the 2020 census, down from 1,152 at the 2010 census.
+The Bohemian Grove is located in Monte Rio.

 History

-Starting in the 1870s, Monte Rio was a stop on the North Pacific Coast Railroad connecting Cazadero to the Sausalito, California ferry.
+Starting in the 1870s, Monte Rio was a stop on the North Pacific Coast Railroad connecting Cazadero to the Sausalito, California, ferry.
 Redwood lumber from local sawmills was shipped to build San Francisco.
 After the sawmills left, the area became known as Vacation Wonderland with trains transporting San Franciscans to summer cabins and even a seven-story hotel downtown.
 Portions of the 1942 Academy Award-winning film Holiday Inn were filmed at the Village Inn Resort in Monte Rio.
-The trains no longer run, and the area now is mainly inhabited by full year residents.
+The trains no longer run, and the area now is mainly inhabited by year-round residents.

 Despite heavy logging during the second half of the 19th century, the Sonoma Lumber Company preserved a 160 acre grove of old-growth redwood trees, which was sold to San Francisco's Bohemian Club in 1899.
-The club purchased dozens of other parcels in the area, and now owns 2712 acres, which it uses for its summer retreats.
+The club purchased dozens of other parcels in the area, and now owns 2712 acres, which are used for its summer retreats.